 Office: EC3 2023C

 As Senior Instructional Developer, Emerging Technologies, Dr. Mark Morton helps instructors and staff discover and use new learning technologies in pedagogically effective ways.
+Please note that Mark will be on a self-funded, one year leave from March 1, 2019 to February 29, 2020.
 His role encompasses:

 - sourcing and assessing new educational technologies (hardware, software, apps for mobile devices, etc.) with a view to developing best practices;